 Gerontology and Health Administration

-Students can specialize in health care administration (profit and non-profit) through the dual degree with the USC School of Policy, Planning, and Development's Health Administration Program.
-See the School of Policy, Planning, and Development, page 885, for course requirements.
+Students can specialize in health care administration (profit and non-profit) through the dual degree with the Price School of Public Policy's Health Administration Program.
+See the Price School of Public Policy, for course requirements.

 Gerontology and Planning